-Generally the high acidic environment of the stomach will not allow candida to live so it is found in the small and large intestine mostly.
-Some kind of colon cleansing product is in order so a person stays regular and helps to break down the biofilm it creates, flushing it out and dislodging it from the intestinal wall.
+Generally the highly acidic environment of the stomach will not allow candida to live so it is found in the small and large intestine mostly.
+Some kind of colon cleansing product is in order so a person stays regular, removes excess mucous from the top of the biofilm while helping to break down the biofilm itself, flushing it out and dislodging it from the intestinal wall.

 Once you get through the biofilm, the cell wall of the fungi must be broken down to expose the soft lipoprotein membrane to destruction.
 Since the cell wall is composed of mostly cellulose and hemicellulose, if we introduce enzymes that specifically eat these substances we can break through more of the biofilm and cell wall.

 Once the lipoprotein membrane is exposed we can use medically proven natural anti-fungals to attack the membrane and explode the nucleus.